 This means you’re now at a very high risk of losing your sight and you’ll be offered treatment.
 You might hear this called R3.

-This is a different type of retinopathy that affects the middle of the eye, which may mean that you won’t be able to read or drive.
 You might hear this called M0 if there's no maculopathy found in your eyes, or M1 if fluid is starting to build-up in your eye and is affecting your sight.

 Treating diabetic retinopathy